Helpful Resources and Articles About Our Mediation Services

 FAQ's about Mediation

-When Henry Kissinger mediated an end to the Middle East War in 1974, the Arabs and Israelis had zero trust, zero communicationand zero goodwill.
-When the Federal Mediation and Conciliation Service resolves disputes between the largest unions and the largest companies, there is zero trust, zero communication and zero goodwill.
-When the Equal Employment Opportunity Commission reports that 96% of employers and 91% of employees would use mediation again to solve problems, they are referring to situations where there was zero trust, zero communication and zero goodwill.
+When Henry Kissinger mediated an end to the Middle East War in 1974, the Arabs and Israelis had zero trust, zero communication, and zero goodwill.
+When the Federal Mediation and Conciliation Service resolves disputes between the largest unions and the largest companies, there is zero trust, zero communication, and zero goodwill.
+When the Equal Employment Opportunity Commission reports that 96% of employers and 91% of employees would use mediation again to solve problems, they are referring to situations where there was zero trust, zero communication, and zero goodwill.
 Yet mediation succeeds in all these instances.
-It succeeds because people do not need to get along in order to successfully mediate.
-In fact, the whole point of mediation is to find rational answers for people who don’t get along!
+It succeeds because people do not need to get along in order to mediate successfully.
+In fact, the whole point of mediation is to find rational answers for people who don't get along!
 To mediate successfully, the only thing the people need to agree on is this: a desire to reach fair solutions – even if they differ on what a fair solution might be.
-If that foundation exists, a skilled mediator can develop answers in a way that makes problems with communication, trust and goodwill irrelevant, and in a way that those qualities may actually improve.
+If that foundation exists, a skilled mediator can develop answers in a way that makes problems with communication, trust, and goodwill irrelevant and in a way that those qualities may actually improve.
 A skilled mediator focuses attention on facts and away from fights.
 A skilled mediator crafts agreement out of adversity.
 So says Henry Kissinger.

 In the court system, each person has an attorney to protect them.
-In the mediation system, each person can have an attorney, their parents, clergy, therapist and financial advisors to protect them.
+In the mediation system, each person can have an attorney, their parents, clergy, therapist, and financial advisors to protect them.
 If a person feels they need back-up, they will have it.
-Because each person is a decision maker, no decision is ever made until the person has acid-tested that decision and has weighed it together with any adviser or counsellor they choose.
+Because each person is a decision-maker, no decision is ever made until the person has acid-tested that decision and has weighed it together with any adviser or counselor they choose.

 However, we at Mediation Solutions take our responsibilities very seriously.
 We want agreements that are carefully thought out and that reflect the important interests of both people.
-If our Mediators perceive that one person is cowed by the other, and unable either directly, or with the help of outside advisors, to speak up for themselves, and instead that person is just agreeing to whatever is proposed by the other; then we will terminate the mediation.
+If our Mediators perceive that one person is cowed by the other and unable either directly, or with the help of outside advisors, to speak up for themselves, and instead of that person just agrees to whatever is proposed by the other, then we will terminate the mediation.

-As discussed above, the Mediator reserves the power to terminate the mediation if the Mediator feels that one person is not able to meaningfully participate in the process.
+As discussed above, the mediator reserves the power to terminate the mediation if the mediator feels that one person is not able to participate in the process meaningfully.
 We will not knowingly allow mediation to be used to produce one-sided agreements.
-So, mediation is not appropriate if either person does not feel capable of speaking privately with the Mediator about what is most important to them.
+So, mediation is not appropriate if either person does not feel capable of speaking privately with the mediator about what is most important to them.